n0Trader/TDI/README.md

 # TDI - Trading Data Interface
 Generic interface to retrieve trading data, inspired by **[DBI](https://dbi.r-dbi.org/)**.

 The generic interface has a first draft implementation for the Yahoo Finance API, IEX Cloud API and FRED Economic data API.
 For now the generic **Trading Data Interface** and its first implementation are developed into the TDI package.
-The objective is to later split the generic interface and the API implementations into different packages.
+Later we shall split the generic interface and the API implementations into different packages.

+In the philosophy of Tinyverse - **"[Light weight is the right weight](http://www.tinyverse.org/)"** - our aim is **keep it simple and keep it clean**.

 The code is in initial development (alpha), and suggestion or contributions are welcome.